freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/project-euler/problem-140-modified-fibonacci-golden-nuggets.md

 For this problem we shall be concerned with values of $x$ for which $A_G(x)$ is a positive integer.

-The corresponding values of x for the first five natural numbers are shown below.
+The corresponding values of $x$ for the first five natural numbers are shown below.

 | $x$                         | $A_G(x)$ |
 |-----------------------------|----------|